argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

 * compare PyTorch profiler with Python cProfiler and PyTorch bottleneck
 * demonstrate new PyTorch profiler (introduced in PyTorch 1.8)

 ## Dependencies
-Profiler is part of the PyTorch and can be run without any additional libraries.
+Profiler is part of the PyTorch and can be used out of the box.
 PyTorch 1.8 [introduces new improved performance tool `torch.profiler`](https://pytorch.org/blog/introducing-pytorch-profiler-the-new-and-improved-performance-tool/).
-To analyze its results one has to install `tensorboard`.
+New profiler has a convenient dashboard in `tensorboard` so it has to be installed.
 Some examples in the tutorial use a model from `torchvision`.

 These examples can be run on Theta GPUs.
-To do in you need to ssh to Theta:
+To do it you need to ssh to Theta:
 ```bash
 ssh username@theta.alcf.anl.go
 ```